akononovicius/physRisk-content-repository/articles/2018/fb-contest-2.md

 expertise.

 Last time I have briefly explored the [data set]({filename}/articles/2018/fb-contest.md).
-Now I will try to build models for these observations.
+Now I will try to build models for the event-space observations.

 <!--more-->

-## Providing an explanation for the observations
+## The simple random model

-Let us first examine dynamics in the event-space (time is measured in the event ticks).
 For a first model let us simply consider that probability to get a comment with an answer 5 is fixed, \\\( p \\\).

 ![Simple random model]({filename}/uploads/2018/fb-comm-simple-p.png "The goodness